 CU-Boulder has a robust computing and networking environment used by members of the campus community to create, discover, and share information electronically.
-All users must comply with the Computing and Network Resources policy when using those resources.
+All users must comply with the Acceptable Use of CU-Boulder’s IT Resources policy when using those resources.
 But, what does that policy mean in simple terms?
 This short summary will help you understand key concepts.

 You should choose a password that is at least six characters long and a combination of at least two of the following: upper or lower case letters, numbers, or punctuation.
 Do not write it down—commit it to memory.
 Don’t tell anyone what it is.
 Your password should not be easily guessable, so don’t use common names or words.
 We recommend that you change your password at least once a year.

 You should use computing and network resources efficiently and effectively.
 Don’t engage in excessive game playing; send frivolous or excessive email, including chain email; print excessive copies of documents, files, images, or data; keep unnecessarily large files on shared systems; or, if you are authorized to have one, do not host a server that places excessive demands on network capacity.
 We recommend that you set your computer on the energy save mode to conserve energy when not in use.